mozilla/build-runner/README.md

 - `max_tries`: how many times to retry before giving up
 - `halt_task`: which task to run to "halt" the process.
 This could perhaps shut the machine down or terminate the EC2 instance
+- `pre_task_hook`: a command which will run before each task, with relevant task stats passed in as a json blob.
+- `post_task_hook`: a command which will run just after each task, with relevant task stats pass in as a json blob.
 - `max_time`: maximum amount of time a task can run
+- `interpreter`: an explicit interpreter to be used for running tasks (for platforms which do not support hashbangs).

+Task Stats:

+pre/post task hooks receive task stats as an argument.
+Task stats is a json blog of the format:
+    {
+        "task": "the task name",
+        "try_num": "the current try count",
+        "max_retries": "passed in via the config",
+        "result": "passed only to the post hook, the result of a task run."
+    }

 ## [env] section
 Keys and values in this section are passed into tasks as environment variables